Oculus Quest 2 vs Quest 3: What can you get with a new Quest?

 Additionally, Meta is upgrading its Meta Reality toolkit to take full advantage of the Quest 3's hardware.
 Meta Reality is a collection of tools that helps the Quest understand what a wall is and how it's different from a floor or a ceiling.
 Plus, it lets the headset know when a piece of furniture, a person, or a pet gets in your play space.

-The Oculus Guardian system is also getting an upgrade on the Quest 3 and can now utilize the new depth sensor and IR projector to automatically scan and map the room around you, according to a leak found by UploadVR.
-This should reduce — or maybe totally eliminate — the need to set up your room manually within the headset.
+The Oculus Guardian system also received an upgrade on the Quest 3 and can now utilize the new depth sensor and IR projector to automatically scan and map the room around you.
+You still need to occasionally rescan the room if objects are detected, something we noted during some Quest 3 demos at Meta Connect, but it's much quicker than it used to be.

 Having an IR projector on board also means the Quest 3 can play and track accurately in any lighting conditions, even when it's pitch black in a room.
 That's because the headset will project its own light that's invisible to the human eye.